Atopic Dermatitis in Emergency Medicine Medication

 Cyclosporine (Neoral, Sandimmune)

-Has about 30% bioavailability, but there is marked interindividual variability.
-Specifically inhibits T-lymphocyte function with minimal activity against B cells.
-Maximum suppression of T-lymphocyte proliferation requires that drug be present during first 24 h of antigenic exposure.
+Cyclosporine has about 30% bioavailability, but there is marked interindividual variability.
+It specifically inhibits T-lymphocyte function with minimal activity against B cells.
+Maximum suppression of T-lymphocyte proliferation requires that the drug be present during first 24 hours of antigenic exposure.

-Suppresses some humoral immunity and, to a greater extent, cell-mediated immune reactions (eg, delayed hypersensitivity, allograft rejection, experimental allergic encephalomyelitis, and graft-vs-host disease) for a variety of organs.
+Cyclosporine suppresses some humoral immunity and, to a greater extent, cell-mediated immune reactions (eg, delayed hypersensitivity, allograft rejection, experimental allergic encephalomyelitis, and graft vs host disease) for a variety of organs.

 Antihistamines